 Liveaboard Diving From Sharm El Sheikh

-At Liveaboard.com we have several yachts with itineraries offering 7 night dive safaris, which include all of the Northern Red Sea dive site highlights.
+At Liveaboard.com we have several yachts with itineraries offering 7-night dive safaris, which include all of the Northern Red Sea dive site highlights.
 So you can be diving the famous SS Thistlegorm wreck or Dunraven wreck one day and the next spend your day diving through huge fish schools at Shark and Yolanda reefs.
-Other well know dive areas are also accessible from the Sinai area like Woodhouse Reef, Jackson Reef, Gordon Reef and Thomas Reef which are the four reefs that make up the the Tiran Straits dive area.
+Other well-known dive areas are also accessible from the Sinai area like Woodhouse Reef, Jackson Reef, Gordon Reef and Thomas Reef which are the four reefs that make up the Tiran Straits dive area.
 Here the chances to see larger pelagics such as Hammerhead sharks are good.

 Though many of these areas are accessible by day boat, a liveaboard affords you the opportunity to be first on the dive sites, dive for longer and avoid the typical day-boat crowds.
 Other itineraries offered from Sharm may visit the more Southern areas of the Sinai region, taking in wrecks that are located to the North of Hurghada in Abu Nuhas like Giannis D, Carnatic, Chrisoula K and Kimon M. Experienced divers may also be able to dive near Gubal Island, which has more wrecks like the Rosalie Moller to explore.